nickmccullum/nickmccullum/README.md

 * Worked on integrations for new brokerages at [Passiv](https://passiv.com/), which is portfolio rebalancing software for self-directed investors
 * Built the entire tech stack at [Sure Dividend](https://www.suredividend.com/) as the sole engineering employee

-In my spare time, I love learnig about new technologies.
+In my spare time, I love learning about new technologies.
 Besides programming, I enjoy video games and team sports.

 **Language and Tools:**